Fanagalo: Etymology

-History and usage
+Bhrosha

 Fanagalo is one of a number of African pidgin languages that developed during the colonial period to promote ease of communication in South Africa.
-It is also known as the mining language that was spoken by mineworkers in order to break the language barrier.
-It is uncertain as to how this pidgin language was developed in the first place as there are different theories coming from different sources.
+It originated as a mining language spoken by miners from different linguistic backgrounds.
+However, it is uncertain as to how this pidgin language was developed in the first place, as there are multiple competing theories.